tmak2002/tmak2002.dev/content/blog/How to configure Japanese Input on Hyprland/index.md

 ```
 ## Final Steps
 1. Open `fcitx5-configtool`.
-2. In the Input Method tile, add Anthy.
+2. In the Input Method tile, add Anthy or mozc.
 3. Use `Ctrl+Space` to switch between your input methods.